Comforting and Sentimental - This lapel pin has no gender, ethnicity or religious reference. Everyone relates to the family tree.

 Ruthann thought, "Wouldn't it be nice if every family were identified somehow?
 It should have no religious connotation, no ethnic identity and be something which would be lovely for a woman to wear but handsome enough a man would feel comfortable wearing it."

 The leaf was transformed into a memorial lapel pin families are honored to wear.
-The antique bronze finish of the Oaktags memorial pin makes it a subtle marker for others to discover.
+The antique gold finish of the Oaktags memorial pin makes it a subtle marker for others to discover.

 Signage by the guest register offers, those waiting to sign, information about this important aide put in place to help them locate those to whom they wish to offer condolence.